 By contrast, if a person who signs a document – believing it to be a contract – does not read the terms and conditions, that person is bound by the contract and is not entitled to plead mistake.

 Other factors may also be relevant to a successful plea of mistake.
 For instance, whether or not the defence of mistake will be allowed often depends on whether an innocent third party will be adversely affected by a decision that the contract is non-binding.
 Again, if the signer failed to take reasonable precautions, the defence will not succeed.

 Misrepresentation or misleading conduct in a contract scenario can be dealt with under the common law and equitable principles.
-However, misrepresentation and misleading conduct are now often dealt with under the ACL.
+However, misrepresentation or misleading conduct is now often dealt with under the Australian Consumer Law (ACL).

 Whether a party relies on the common law and equitable principles and/or the ACL depends on the nature of the transaction (e.g. whether the transaction was made in trade or commerce), the type of misrepresentation, and the remedy a party is seeking.

 This section focuses on the common law and equitable principles.
 For information about statutory protections against misleading or deceptive conduct, and the making of false representations in relation to the sale of goods and services, see Consumer protection laws.

 If you think that misrepresentation or misleading conduct has occurred in the context of a contract, consider the statutory protections under the ACL.
 It can be easier to prove misleading or deceptive conduct and false representation under the ACL, and the ACL provides more flexible remedies compared to the common law and equitable principles.

 The remedies that are available for misrepresentation are rescission and/or damages and/or termination.